cvs-health/testilo/README.md

 ```

 When a user invokes `difgest` in this example, the `call` module:
-- gets the template and the difgesting module from subdirectory `tfp99` in the `difgest` subdirectory of the `process.env.FUNCTIONDIR` directory.
+- gets the template and the difgesting module from subdirectory `tfp99` in the `difgest` subdirectory of the `FUNCTIONDIR` directory.
-- gets reports `20141215T1200-x7-3` and `20141215T1200-x7-4` from the `scored` subdirectory of the `process.env.REPORTDIR` directory.
+- gets reports `20141215T1200-x7-3` and `20141215T1200-x7-4` from the `scored` subdirectory of the `REPORTDIR` directory.
-- writes the difgested report to the `difgested` subdirectory of the `process.env.REPORTDIR` directory.
+- writes the difgested report to the `difgested` subdirectory of the `REPORTDIR` directory.

+Difgests include links to the digests of the two reports.
+The `call` module assumes that those digests are located in a `digested` subdirectory of the `REPORTDIR` directory.

-The difgests expect a `style.css` file to exist in their directory, as digests do.
+Difgests expect a `style.css` file to exist in their directory, as digests do.

 ### Validation